dicksonhk/minimal-p2p-buffer-protocol/README.md

    4.4.1. **Local Message Copies:**
       - **Axon Relay:** MUST keep messages submitted via `PUT_MSG` in its buffer for at least their defined (and acknowledged) TTL or until acknowledged by the recipient Client.
-      - **Client:** SHOULD maintain its own local copy/history of sent and received messages.
+      - **Client:** SHOULD maintain its own local copy/history of sent and received messages, they MUST keep messages submitted via `PUT_MSG` in its buffer for at least the server defined TTL.
    4.4.2. **Good Actor Assumption:** The protocol design assumes Clients and Axon Relays are generally cooperative.
 Security measures are layered on top.
    4.4.3. **Handling of Empty Message Data:** All parties SHOULD ignore `MSG`, `GET_MSG_ACK`, `PUT_MSG`, `DIRECT_SEND`, or `FAST_SEND` packets where the `data` field is effectively empty (0-length), unless an empty payload is explicitly meaningful for the application.
    4.4.4. **Idempotency:**